What Is the Investment Banking Salary in India in 2026?

 Total Compensation Progression in India (INR Lakhs)

-Investment banking compensation in India follows a base + performance bonus structure that becomes increasingly variable as you move up the hierarchy.
+IB compensation in India follows a base + performance bonus structure where bonus grows from roughly 20% of total comp at the analyst level to 50%+ at VP and 60%+ at Director/MD.
 Understanding this split is critical because headline CTC numbers can be misleading without knowing the guaranteed vs performance-linked components.

 Analyst Level (0-3 Years)